HynekBaran/GSM_Relay/README.md

 # GSM_Relay
-Remore relay (or boiler) which can be activated by unanswered voice call
+Arduino based remote relay which can be activated by unanswered (thus free) GSM voice call.
+Gate, light, boiler or any other device can be handled.
+## Hardware parts:
+- m328 based 3.3 V Arduino or breadboarded ATmega328p,
+- GSM module (AT commands compatible, attached to m328 port 2,3)